overdoignism/Overdoing-ETH-Warm-Wallet/README.md

 # Overdoing-ETH-Warm-Wallet

 ## English
-It's an offline/online dual purpose wallet for ETHs , Open source.
+It's an offline/online dual purpose wallet for ETHs , fully open source.
-You only need to download oeww.htm and web3.min.js.
-(Put together and open with browser)
+You only need to download oeww.htm .

 It can sign transactions offline, let your PC/VM/Smartphone as a big cold wallet;
 Or connect to RPC server, using as a super light wallet in a simple way.
+Supports multiple ETH type chains, including ETC, AVAX...

 In public beta.
 Full instructions will be released later.

-Supports multiple ETH type chains, including ETC, AVAX...

 Note: If you need mnemonic code and private key generator,
 you can visit this project: [BIP39 by iancoleman](https://github.com/iancoleman/bip39)